 The logging companies come to the mountains

-It’s easy to see why the mountains were popular with logging companies.
+It’s easy to see why the mountains were popular with logging companies like the Little River Lumber Company.
 The trees grow straight and tall in the Southerland highlands, making for perfect timber.

 By the early 1900s, logging companies were buying up vast tracts of land so they could harvest the timber.
 They used all the best environmentally friendly practices of the time.
 They cut the forests down like termites, only leaving an army of stumps behind.

-The seeds of the tourism business began when Greene County native, Andrew Jackson Huff, opened a sawmill in Gatlinburg in 1900.
+The tourism business began when Greene County native, Andrew Jackson Huff, opened a sawmill in Gatlinburg in 1900.

 The local residents began catering their businesses to loggers and logging company executives.